 For a full list of our investment products, check out our investment bonds page.

 Treat current accounts as savings accounts.

-If you prefer to keep your funds in a separate savings account, employ careful money-management skills to ensure that there are enough funds in your current account to cover direct debits and spending.
+If you prefer to keep your funds in a separate savings account, employ careful money-management skills to ensure that there are enough funds in your current account to cover direct debits and everyday spending.
 Transferring funds between your current account and your instant access savings account can be done very easily with online banking.

 Have your salary paid into wherever your interest returns are highest.